 -

-Letter, Mary Helen Stanek to Marian Anderson, February 21, 1952 Mary Helen Stanek, age 71 was never married but was a lifelong cat lover (Mary Helen Stanek Obit 1941 ).
-The birthday card and brief letter was from Mary age 10, of Lehigh, Iowa, to Marian Anderson, dated February 21, 1952.
+Letter, Mary Helen Stanek to Marian Anderson, February 21, 1952 Mary Helen Stanek, age 10, of Lehigh, Iowa, sent a birthday card and brief letter to Marian Anderson, dated February 21, 1952.
 Stanek writes to wish Anderson “years and years of happiness” upon discovering they share the same birthday, February 27th.

 -

-Letter, Dutch Barhydt to Miss Anderson, May 16,1971 Dutch’s (b.
-1958) letter implies that he is a dedicated collector.
-For a 13 year old (U.S., City Directories: Dirck Barhydt Jr, n.d.), his objective is collecting original signatures from famous and influential people, including presidents and prime ministers.
+Letter, Dutch Barhydt to Marian Anderson, May 16,1971 Thirteen-year-old Dutch Barhydt wrote to Anderson that he is a dedicated autograph collector.
+His objective is collecting original signatures from famous and influential people, including presidents and prime ministers.
 The teenager successfully acquired Miss Anderson’s signature.

 -